-The pH throughout the water column in Roberts Bay and the RSA from 2007 to 2015 ranged between 6.99 and 8.10 pH units (Table 8.2-3). pH levels were generally higher during the open-water season than the ice-covered season, likely due to inorganic carbon uptake by phytoplankton (Table 8.2-3).
-With the exception of the minimum pH of 6.99, the pH of all samples in the marine surveys were within the CCME marine water quality guideline range of 7.0 to 8.7 pH units (CCME 2016).
+The pH throughout the water column in Roberts Bay and the RSA from 2007 to 2016 ranged between 7.0 and 8.1 pH units (Table 8.2-4). pH levels were generally slightly higher during the open-water season than the ice-covered season, likely due to inorganic carbon uptake by phytoplankton.
+The pH of all samples in the marine surveys were within the CCME marine water quality guideline range of 7.0 to 8.7 pH units (CCME 2017).